The body of a 13-year-old girl from Burnaby has been found in Central Park, and she is believed to be a victim of homicide.

-According to a release from the Integrated Homicide Investigation Team, Marrisa Shen was last seen at home on Tuesday, July 18.
+According to a release from the Integrated Homicide Investigation Team (IHIT), Marrisa Shen was last seen at home on Tuesday, July 18.

 Police began looking for Shen just after 11:30 pm, and discovered her body in the southeast side of the park at around 1:10 am on Wednesday morning.